adithik13/reading-and-learning/General Knowledge.md

 81) Describe how to multiply two 256-bit numbers using any 32-bit processor without FPU or special instructions.
 Two or more methods?

-I frequently get asked for advice on getting into embedded internships and entry level, so I decided to put together a simple guide based on my experience.
-Feel free to add your advice or perspective.
-Note that this is an embedded _software_ guide.
-There are many embedded systems jobs out there beyond software; this isn't the only path.

-**Disclaimer:** This guide is based on my anecdotal, subjective experience.
-I'm a primarily self-taught embedded software / firmware engineer, living in the Bay Area, 1.5 YOE, with two embedded systems internships, and 1 full time firmware position, currently looking for my 2nd position, and currently interviewing with the high compensation companies.
-I decided to make this career change 2 years ago, with no prior software or technical degree or experience.
-What worked for me, may not work for you.
-I highly encourage you to continuously refine redirect your path based on your own research through talking with working engineers, looking at job postings, and reading articles.

-## Rule # 1: Build and show off skills that are in-demand by employers.

-This is the advice I give to anyone looking for a job in any industry.

-What are the skills that are in-demand?
-This is highly dependent on the area you live in, and the industries around you.
-Go to LinkedIn / Google / Indeed, and look at all the entry level and internship job postings for embedded software / firmware, and tabulate skills that are asked for.
-This doesn't need to be rigorous, and there will probably be a bunch of terms and concepts that you don't know -- that's okay.
-For now, just focus on the common concepts.

-My list ended up looking something like this:

-- C
-- C++
-- Testing
-- RTOS
-- Board bring-up
-- Driver development
-- I2C
-- Sensors & Actuators
-- ARM
-- Linux Kernel Development
-- Python
-- Microcontrollers
-- UART
-- Bluetooth / Wifi / IEEE 802.11
-- System Debug
-- OS Architecture / Design
-- ...

-One thing to also notice is common clusterings of skills: microcontrollers, embedded linux, hardware testing, networking, automotive, and IoT are the common ones I've seen in my search.

-Personally, I focused on the most in-demand, broadest, and fundamental skills first, because I wanted a job, and I wanted the ability to pivot to different types of development if I ended up disliking a subfield.

-## Fundamentals

-The following topics / courses will give you a strong foundation for embedded systems software development, and questions about the basics will likely come up in interviews:

-1. **Introduction to Programming.** [CS50](https://www.edx.org/course/cs50s-introduction-to-computer-science) is a great first course.
-Covers a lot, but has a ton of auxiliary resources.
-2. **Data Structures and Algorithms.** There's tons of resources out there already, so I won't go into that here.
-3. **Computer Organization / Systems.** (Learn the basic hardware in a computer, and learn assembly)
-4. **Operating Systems.** The combination of a good computer organization and assembly course, with a good operating systems course answered so many questions for me and filled in a ton of blanks.

-## How do I build these skills?

-1. A computer engineering, electrical engineering, or computer science degree, with a selection of electives focused on embedded software concepts will get you 75% of the way to a job, and will make it significantly easier for you to get interviews.

-2. [Embedded Systems Rule the World](http://users.ece.utexas.edu/%7Evalvano/Volume1/E-Book/), and [Real-Time Bluetooth Networks - Shape the World](https://www.edx.org/course/real-time-bluetooth-networks-shape-the-world) will get you good enough projects to land a job if you complete them, and if you can intelligently talk about the covered topics.
-Whether you're self-taught, or getting a degree, I 100% recommend working through these two courses as a first step towards getting employable, real world skills.
-(If you're completely new to programming, complete CS50 first).

-3. Learn to Google!
-There are so many resources out there, at all levels, to help with your learning.
-Each concept that you need to learn, you need to understand why people use it, alternatives, what problem it solves, and ways to implement it.
-Find tutorials that work for you -- for some concepts, I've had to go through multiple textbooks and multiple tutorials before they finally clicked.
-Be a relentless autodidact.

 ### Specific Resources

 |Concept|Resources|